Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

 by just working a normal job.
 They are inspired to look for more information on the website.<br><br>

 <b>User Story 2: Looking for quick reading recommendations</b><br>
-- As a new or experienced user, the user clicks the 'reading' section if they are on a wide screen device or on the 'start here' drop down button which reveals the 'reading' section on a narrower screen device such as a phone, this allows the user to see the latest recommendations for investment books.<br><br>
+- As a new or experienced user, the user clicks the 'reading' button if they are on a wide screen device or on the 'start here' drop down button which reveals the 'reading' section on a narrower screen device such as a phone, this allows the user to see the latest recommendations for investment books.<br><br>

 <b>User Story 3: Looking for quick podcast recommendations</b><br>
-- As a new or experienced user, the user clicks the 'podcasts' section if they are on a wide screen device or on the 'start here' drop down button which reveals the 'podcasts' section on a narrower screen device such as a phone, this allows the user to see the latest recommendations for investment podcasts.<br><br>
+- As a new or experienced user, the user clicks the 'podcasts' button if they are on a wide screen device or on the 'start here' drop down button which reveals the 'podcasts' section on a narrower screen device such as a phone, this allows the user to see the latest recommendations for investment podcasts.<br><br>

 <b>User Story 4: Looking for quick and easy trading ideas</b><br>
-- As a new or experienced user, the user clicks the 'trade ideas' section if they are on a wide screen device or on the 'start here' drop down button which reveals the 'trade ideas' section on a narrower screen device such as a phone, this allows the user to see the latest trade ideas that are published on the website.
+- As a new or experienced user, the user clicks the 'trade ideas' botton if they are on a wide screen device or on the 'start here' drop down button which reveals the 'trade ideas' section on a narrower screen device such as a phone, this allows the user to see the latest trade ideas that are published on the website.
+The user is interested in these trade ideas the most as it is the main portion of the website content that keeps getting updated and that they are getting trading insights from over time.
+The user checks back more frequently over time as he develops a trust with the author.<br><br>

+<b>User Story 5: User has a more specific question and wants to contact the website owner</b><br>
+- As a new or experienced user, the user clicks the 'Contact Us' button if they are on a wide screen device or on the 'start here' drop down button which reveals the 'trade ideas' section on a narrower screen device such as a phone, this allows the user to see the latest trade ideas that are published on the website.
 The user is interested in these trade ideas the most as it is the main portion of the website content that keeps getting updated and that they are getting trading insights from over time.
 The user checks back more frequently over time as he develops a trust with the author.<br><br>